Cassibelanus/advanced-video/SampleProjectGuide.md

 ![Import Project](files/import-project.PNG)

 2. In the project manager, right-click an empty space and select ‘import project’.
-Find the folder you downloaded during setup, and import the DaVinci Resolve file named: ‘LW2020-AdvVideo_sample-project.drp’:
+Find the folder you downloaded during setup, and import the DaVinci Resolve file named: ‘**sample-project_spring-trailer.drp**’:

 3. Once you open the project, Resolve might tell you that there are ‘offline’ clips.
 If so, you will need to ‘relink’ the clips.
 To do this, right click the folder ‘scenes’ and select ‘Relink Clips for Selected Bins...’